Colossians 2:16 Ordinances, Feasts And Holydays

 It is disappointing that this verse is rapidly becoming one of the most abused passages in the Word of God.
 It has also long been one of the enemy’s favourite passages to have Christians believe that the fourth Commandment or God's Ten Commandments are abolished.
 But it does not stop there.
 If our adversary can add enough confusion, then he still succeeds as Christians get to the stage where they do not know what to believe and so the truth remains elusive.
 Sadly, it is abused even through those that know that all Ten Commandments still stand but this deceived group manipulate the meaning of the words in Colossians 2:16 to insist that Paul is saying that Christians should still be keeping all the Holy Feast days such as Passover etc that were nailed to the cross.
 Here is the passage in contention.

-The following are the four most common misunderstandings, or to the grievousness of God, because some are not looking for truth, but instead are looking for a smooth, easy, comfortable religion that allows them to live anyway they please and still give assurance of salvation.
+Colossians 2:14-17 “Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; 15 And having spoiled principalities and powers, he made a show of them openly, triumphing over them in it.
+16 Let no man therefore judge you in meat, or in drink [offerings], or in respect of an holyday, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.”The following are the four most common misunderstandings, or to the grievousness of God, because some are not looking for truth, but instead are looking for a smooth, easy, comfortable religion that allows them to live anyway they please and still give assurance of salvation.
 There is indeed no true religion that can do that, and sadly, Matthew 7:21-23 describes the potential outcome for those who choose that path.
 It is my heartfelt prayer that they and the rest of us all seek after truth in love and humility.
 They say:

-• 1) Colossians 2:14-16 abolishes all Ten Commandments.
+- 1) Colossians 2:14-16 abolishes all Ten Commandments.

-• 2) Verse 16 abolishes the fourth Commandment only.
+- 2) Verse 16 abolishes the fourth Commandment only.
 (A favourite among many)

-• 3) Verse 16 does away with the foods God called an abomination. (unclean)
+- 3) Verse 16 does away with the foods God called an abomination. (unclean)

-• 4) Colossians 2:14-17 says we have to keep the ordinances being the sacrificial part of the Mosaic Law such as Passover and all the other Holy feast days. (ceremonial law)
+- 4) Colossians 2:14-17 says we have to keep the ordinances being the sacrificial part of the Mosaic Law such as Passover and all the other Holy feast days. (ceremonial law)

 The following list is the most common reasons as to how the above four misunderstandings are justified.

-• 1) The word ordinances in verse 14 means the Ten Commandments.
+- 1) The word ordinances in verse 14 means the Ten Commandments.

-• 2) The phrase “blotting out the handwriting” in verse 14 means the Ten Commandments because the Ten Commandments were written with God’s finger and they say you don’t get much more handwritten than God’s finger.
+- 2) The phrase “blotting out the handwriting” in verse 14 means the Ten Commandments because the Ten Commandments were written with God’s finger and they say you don’t get much more handwritten than God’s finger.

-• 3) The phrase “sabbath days” (Plural) in verse 16 is referring to the fourth Commandment the Sabbath.
+- 3) The phrase “sabbath days” (Plural) in verse 16 is referring to the fourth Commandment the Sabbath.

-• 4) The Greek New Testament shows the declension for “sabbath” in verse 16 as N-GPN, which stands for “Noun-Genitive-Plural-Neuter,” that is, “sabbaths” or “sabbaths days.”
-Some say the phrase “sabbath days” is not plural because the KJV Bible has translated other verses in the singular where the Greek New Testament shows the declension for sabbath as N-GPN, therefore “sabbath days” must be singular, that is, “the Sabbath.
+- 4) The Greek New Testament shows the declension for “sabbath” in verse 16 as N-GPN, which stands for “Noun-Genitive-Plural-Neuter,” that is, “sabbaths” or “sabbaths days.”
+Some say the phrase “sabbath days” is not plural because the KJV Bible has translated other verses in the singular where the Greek New Testament shows the declension for sabbath as N-GPN, therefore “sabbath days” must be singular, that is, “the Sabbath.”

-• 5) The unclean foods are abolished in this passage because modern Bible translations say “Do not let anyone judge you in what you eat or drink.
+- 5) The unclean foods are abolished in this passage because modern Bible translations say “Do not let anyone judge you in what you eat or drink.”

-• 6) The word “sabbath” in verse 16 is the ceremonial sabbaths and the fourth Commandment the Sabbath because the word used in both cases in the New Testament is “Sabbaton.
+- 6) The word “sabbath” in verse 16 is the ceremonial sabbaths and the fourth Commandment the Sabbath because the word used in both cases in the New Testament is “Sabbaton.”

-• 7) In regards to those who insist that Paul is saying that the feast holydays must still be kept, it is said that ALL commentaries that say verse 16 is referring to the ceremonial sabbaths only and that they were nailed to the cross, are commentaries belonging to a specific Church.
+- 7) In regards to those who insist that Paul is saying that the feast holydays must still be kept, it is said that ALL commentaries that say verse 16 is referring to the ceremonial sabbaths only and that they were nailed to the cross, are commentaries belonging to a specific Church.

 What is the True Meaning of Colossians 2:16?

-What was nailed to the cross in Colossians 2:16?So what does the entire passage of Colossians 2:14-17 really mean?
+So what does the entire passage of Colossians 2:14-17 really mean?
 One by one we will cover all the above heresies but first let’s do some ground work.
 What are the Ten Commandments and what was done to make reconciliation for sin before Christ died on the cross?

 The Bible speaks of two Laws of which there is much confusion but it need not be as when one breaks down the purpose of these laws it becomes very clear.
 Law Number 1 is called “the Ten Commandments or Two tablets of the Testimony,” the “Moral Law,” and the “Decalogue.”
 Law Number 2 is called the “Mosaic Law or Law of Moses,” the “Book of the Law or Book of the Covenant,” the “Ordinances” and the “Ceremonial Law.”
 If an Israelite sinned, he broke Law Number 1, the Ten Commandment Moral Law.
 He then had to bring his offering according to Law Number 2, the Sacrificial Law to receive forgiveness.
 This is the relationship between these two laws.
 Law Number 1 defines sin, as sin is the transgression of the Law (1 John 3:4) and Law Number 2 defines sacrifices, the ceremonial Law which was the remedy for sin.